Optimism

 Program Overview

-This bug bounty program is focused on their smart contracts and on preventing:
+This bounty program is focused on preventing:

 Rewards by Threat Level